FabianRiegsinger/gpt4-clone/README.md

 3. Open VSCode and open the git repository as a folder.
 4. Press `Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux).` to open the command pallette and etder `Dev Containers: Rebuild and Reopen in Dev Containers`
 5. The VSCode Extension should now take over and create a Docker container in addition to starting the backend and frontend

+## Task description

+ - [x] Use Django as the backend and React as the frontend.
+ - [ ] Run the whole project in a Docker container.
+ - [x] Allow users to select between GPT-4o and GPT-4o mini and change the temperature of the responses (0.2, 0.7, and 0.9).
+ - [x] Request answers in Markdown format and display the answers in respect to the given format.
+ - [x] Document functions, etc. via Docstrings.

+- Pick one of the following:
+   - [x] Format the output in a way that's easy to differentiate between code and text.
+   - [x] Implement an example of function calling (live weather information, stock prices, etc.).
+   - [x] Add a way to copy the whole response or just the code of a response without having to select everything manually.
+   - [x] Give the possibility to regenerate a response.